i1hwan/gnurang_chatbot/README.md

 # gnurang!
-A Chatbot for Gyeongsang National University
+An Chatbot for Gyeongsang National University
 ### Deploy a Python (Flask) web app to Azure App Service - Sample Application

 This is the sample Flask application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
 For instructions on how to create the Azure resources and deploy the application to Azure, refer to the Quickstart article.